 In other words, variety is the spice of life.
 And Fourier sought to keep things as spicy as possible.
 “We must not persuade ourselves that in Harmony mankind are brothers and friends”, he insisted.
 “It would be robbing life of its salt to cause the shades of opinion, contradictions, antipathies even, to disappear from it.”2 Fourier believed that there were 810 different personality types, so each phalanstery should be comprised of 1,620 inhabitants — one personality type of each sex.

-Fourier’s utopia is thus, at the end of the day, a rather bourgeois one; just as his own writings are written for gentlemen, largely above his own station.
-(This is partly a reflection of Fourier’s own business model, which was subscription based, so that his writings were sponsored by those relatively well-to-do folks interested in his radical theories, a la left-leaning Patreon or Kickstarter patrons.)
+Fourier’s utopia is thus, at the end of the day, a rather bourgeois one; just as his own writings were written for gentlemen, largely above his own station.
+(This is partly a reflection of Fourier’s own business model, which was subscription based, so that his writings were sponsored by those relatively well-to-do folks interested in his radical theories, à la left-leaning Patreon or Kickstarter patrons.)
 Nevertheless, we would be doing him a disservice if we did not acknowledge his astonishingly progressive views on women.
 Indeed, writing at the very beginning of the nineteenth century, Fourier went so far as to say: “As a general proposition: Social progress and changes of historical period are brought about as a result of the progress of women towards liberty.”3 Fourier is even credited with coining the word “feminism”.
 Of women, he asked,

 Is there a shadow of justice to be seen in the fate which has befallen them!
 Is a young woman not a piece of merchandise offered for sale to whoever wants to negotiate her acquisition and exclusive ownership?
 Is not the consent she gives to the marriage bond derisory and enforced upon her by the tyranny of all the prejudices which have beset her since childhood?4